 Captain Nels Helgesen during his long career which began in 1918, commanded every ship of the New York and Porto Rico Steamship Line.
 The home port of the steamship line was in Red Hook's Atlantic Basin.
-Starting around the 1920s their ships...
+Starting in the late 1910s, their ships...

 How the Hamilton Avenue Ferry got started, 1846